 The South Coast has many different communities including Sechelt, Roberts Creek, Pender Harbour and Egmont.
 There are dozens of regional and provincial parks, hiking/biking trails, local artisans, farm markets and cultural events to attend.

-This beautiful new space in Townsite boasts 15+ business including artisan coffee, fine art, reimagined furniture and decor, a fresh fruit and vegetable market, vegan cafe, a bakery, clothing boutiques and more!
+This beautiful new space in Townsite boasts 15+ businesses (and still growing) including artisanal Basecamp coffee, fine art, reimagined furniture and decor, a fresh fruit and vegetable market, a vegan cafe, a bakery, clothing boutiques and more!
 You'll find BC's largest climbing co-op housed in the building as well with a 35-foot climbing wall and a large bouldering gym.
 Individual store days and hours vary.